Cruise Ship Officer

 How much can cruise ship captains make?

-Asked by greatScott almost 13 years ago
+Asked by greatScott over 13 years ago

 I would think most captains run in the range of 50,000GBP to 100,000GBP.
 Those higher ranges, though, are probably for Captains who are on older contracts with a defined incremental raise increase every year and have been going to sea for four decades or so.
 I don't think you'd find too many cruise ship captains at that top range.